'Walk it off': New guide takes aim at dismissive workplace culture

 He points to workers coming back from ankle, knee, back or shoulder surgeries within months, often on modified duties, but still struggling.
 For HR and safety leaders, that disconnect between a formal return to work and real recovery means lingering pain can quietly erode productivity, strain mental health and increase the risk of unsafe work – even when the files look closed.

-“No one goes back to work on modified duties and isn't in pain constantly, like they're hurting trying to move their shoulder after shoulder surgery, they have scar tissue," Marolais says.
+“Many people go back to work on modified duties with ongoing pain, like they're hurting trying to move their shoulder after shoulder surgery, they may have scar tissue," Marolais says.

-"These injuries are existing, but there's no real data."
+"These injuries are existing, but no oon's talking about it.
+As a result, there's no real data."

 Culture shift on site – and the role of HR